-One of the most frequently asked personal injury questions we hear in our office is about the amount of pain and suffering a victim can recover for their slip and fall.
-When answering that question, we consider the five Florida appellate court decisions below that ruled, as a matter of law, on the issue of whether or not a jury’s award of pain and suffering damages were inadequate.
+One of the most frequently asked personal injury questions we hear in our office is about the amount of pain and suffering a victim can recover from their slip and fall.
+When answering that question, we consider the five Florida appellate court decisions below that ruled, as a matter of law, on the issue of whether or not a jury’s award of pain and suffering damages was inadequate.
 We believe these decisions give guidance for establishing a floor for these damages, which by their nature are hard to determine because of the difficulty of placing a monetary value on a victim’s past, present, and future pain.

 The test on whether or not a jury verdict is inadequate is if a jury of reasonable people could have returned that jury verdict.

 While shopping for groceries, Margaret West slipped and fell at the Food Fair Store.
 She hurt her back, forcing her to have two spinal surgeries.
 Neither of these back surgeries resolved her back injuries, and she was assessed with a 40% permanent disability.

 She sued the store owner under premises liability law for damages sustained in the slip and fall accident along with her husband, and the case went to a jury.
 Because Mrs. West had a congenital spine problem prior to the fall, the jury held her 50% responsible for the injuries.

 She appealed her jury award, arguing that the jury verdict was “so grossly inadequate as to shock the conscience of the court” and asked for a new trial on damages.

 The Florida appellate court found that the test to use in determining if a jury verdict is inadequate is to ask if a jury of reasonable men could have returned that verdict.